sagardewani/doggo/user-stories.md

 - The assistant can clarify or ask follow-up questions if the user's request is ambiguous.
 - Clicking a suggested vendor opens their profile page.
 - The assistant is accessible and non-intrusive, with a modern, friendly UI.

+---

+## 13. Retrieve List of Vendors Providing Specific Dog-Related Services

+**User Story:**
+As a product owner, I want to fetch a list of vendors who provide specific dog-related services (e.g., Consultation, Vaccination, Surgery, Dental Care, Diagnostics, Grooming, Pet Food), so that users can easily discover and connect with relevant pet service providers in their city.

+**Acceptance Criteria:**

+- The system should support fetching vendor data using one or more of the following methods:
+  - **Official APIs:** Integrate with public APIs (e.g., Google Places, Yelp, Foursquare) to retrieve up-to-date vendor information for the specified services.
+  - **Data Scraping:** If official APIs are not available or insufficient, implement data scraping from reputable online directories, ensuring compliance with legal and ethical standards.
+- The service categories to filter by must include: Consultation, Vaccination, Surgery, Dental Care, Diagnostics, Grooming, and Pet Food.
+- The solution should allow for easy extension to add more service categories in the future.
+- The data returned must include, at minimum: vendor name, address, contact information, city, and list of services provided.
+- The data retrieval method (API or scraping) should be configurable and documented.
+- If no data source is available, the system should provide a clear error or fallback message.

+**Notes:**

+- Preference should be given to official APIs for reliability and compliance.
+- Data scraping should only be used when APIs are unavailable, and must respect the source’s terms of service.
+- The implementation should be modular to allow switching or combining data sources as needed.